nullstack/nullstack.github.io/articles/context-project.md

 Project keys will be used to generate the app manifest and should be set during the [application startup](/application-startup).

+The disallow key will be used to generate the robots.txt and should be set during the [application startup](/application-startup).

 Project keys are frozen after the [application startup](/application-startup).

 The following keys are available in the object: